mmore500/downstream/joss/paper.md

 The reservoir sampling algorithm maintains representative samples of data streams but lacks the temporal distribution guarantees provided by Downstream's specialized algorithms [@aggarwal2006biased].

+[@hentschel2018temporally]

 # Future Work

-To validate these algorithms, further benchmarks can be conducted to compare memory efficiency and throughput across all five language implementations (Python, C++, Rust, Zig, and CSL).
+To validate these algorithms, further benchmarks can be conducted to compare memory efficiency and throughput across all five language implementations.
 These benchmarks can measure performance under various real-world constraints, simulating in embedded systems and high-throughput applications.

 To further improve accessibility, we plan to continue implementing Downstream in more languages, including Julia, as well as any other implementations requested by users.
 Each new implementation will follow the existing structure mentioned previously.